How to Sell Your Used Car Without an Intermediary and Without Scams

 How to set the price with FASECOLDA (not by guesswork)

 After consulting FASECOLDA, compare in the real market.
-Search for vehicles similar to yours on TuCarro, OLX, and in the vehicles section of Colombia Move to see what prices the same model and year are going for.
+Look for vehicles similar to yours on TuCarro, OLX, and in the vehicles section of Colombia Move to see what prices the same model and year are going for.
 That gives you the real market range.

 📖 Keep reading